BritishPandaChick/BritishPandaChick/README.md

 * Follow [@TheOriginalBPC](https://twitter.com/TheOriginalBPC) on X.

 ### Fun FAQs
 ✍️ I managed 3 blogs from 2015 - 2021.
-I founded the blogs The Original BritishPandaChick, BritishPandaChick Codes, and Needlework Kits.
+I created the blogs The Original BritishPandaChick, BritishPandaChick Codes, and Needlework Kits.
 Today I write posts on DEV.
 You can follow me on [DEV](https://dev.to/theoriginalbpc) to see what I'm currently writing about.

 💚 I was the founder and moderator of the Elphas Can Code community on Elpha from 2019 - 2022.
 Elphas Can Code was a space where all Elpha members learning to code can talk and support each other as they learn how to code.